Kevinkimanzi/linux-for-devops/Linux.md

 5.touch - Create blank/empty files

-6.nano - used to edit a file
+6.nano, vi, and jed -	Edits a file with a text editor

 7.cat - Display file contents on the terminal